Mgrimaldi20/MEngine/README.md

 Alternatively, you can run `git submodule update --init --recursive` after cloning the project.
 Or `git submodule init` and `git submodule update`

+## Building on Windows
+To build on Windows, simply run the `build_win.bat` file, it can be built in Debug or Release mode with a switch, unlike for the Unix builds, an OS switch isnt needed
+`build_win.bat debug`
+`build_win.bat release`

+The recommended way to build on Windows however, is to use Visual Studio, open the directory there, and build in Visual Studio

-## Building On Linux
+## Building On Linux or MacOS
-To build on Linux, simply run the `build_linux.sh` file, it can be built in Debug or Release mode with a switch, eg:
+To build on Linux or MacOS, simply run the `build.sh` file, it can be built in Debug or Release mode with a switch, and the OS must be specified, eg:
-`./build_linux.sh debug`
+`./build.sh macos debug`
-`./build_linux.sh release`
+`./build.sh linux release`

+The semantic is as follows:
+`./build [macos|linux] [debug|release]`
+The script will pop up a usage message if you use it out incorrectly

-The following packages may need to be installed:
+The following packages may need to be installed for Linux systems:
 ```
 sudo apt-get install libxkbcommon-dev
 sudo apt-get install libxrandr-dev